dtannyc1/Davescord/README.md

 - Create, read, update, and destroy their own servers and channels within their own servers
 - Create, read, update, and destroy messages in servers they are subscribed to
 - See changes to their subscribed servers in real time, including message posts, message edits, message deletion, and more.
+- Create, read, and update their profile pictures and server images

 __Code Snippets__
 ----